Orang National Park

 The national park was previously a residential area where Orang tribes used to stay.
 But after a disease attacked them they left the place and went somewhere else.
-There are quite a number of man-made lakes inside the forest and also Shiva temple that proves that sometime in the past they used to reside here.
-In 1985 the forest was declared wildlife sanctuary and thereafter in the year 1999 it became a national park.
+There are quite a number of man-made lakes inside the forest and also a Shiva temple that proves that sometime in the past they used to reside here.
+In 1985 the forest was declared a wildlife sanctuary and thereafter in the year 1999, it became a national park.

 The winter and the post-winter months are the best time to visit there that starts from October till April.
 Mangoldoi, the forest divisional officer should be visited prior to entering the forest.
-The time to enter the forest is from 7:30 to 9:30 in the morning and from 2:00 to 3:00 in the noon.
-Except for these timings, the forest remains closed.
+The time to enter the forest is from 7:30 to 9:30 in the morning and from 2:00 to 3:00 in noon.
+Except for these times, the forest remains closed.